cast-org/figuration/docs/4.0.0-alpha.5/utilities/embed.md

 ---
 layout: docs
 title: Embed
+description: Determine embedded media dimensions based on the width of their containing block by creating an intrinsic ratio that will scale on any device.
 group: utilities
 ---

-Allow browsers to determine embedded media dimensions based on the width of their containing block by creating an intrinsic ratio that will properly scale on any device.

 ## Contents
 {:.no_toc}

 * ToC goes here
 {:toc}

+## Overview

 Rules are directly applied to `<iframe>`, `<embed>`, `<video>`, and `<object>` elements; optionally use an explicit descendant class `.embed-fluid-item` when you want to match the styling for other attributes.